 Why is MoC so important in high-risk industries?

 When you’re dealing with hazardous environments, uncontrolled changes can lead to disaster.
-Many well-documented accidents in heavy industries have been linked to a poor change management process or worse, no process at all.
+Many well-documented accidents in heavy industries have been linked to a poor change of management process or worse, no process at all.

 Consider these scenarios:

-• A new machine part is installed without checking compatibility, leading to a fire hazard weeks later.
+- A new machine part is installed without checking compatibility, leading to a fire hazard weeks later.

-• A contractor alters a system but fails to notify the safety team, leaving the company exposed during an audit.
+- A contractor alters a system but fails to notify the safety team, leaving the company exposed during an audit.

-• A process change boosts efficiency but unintentionally increases exposure to harmful chemicals.
+- A process change boosts efficiency but unintentionally increases exposure to harmful chemicals.

 Each example highlights the importance of change management in preventing risks from slipping through the cracks.
 By embedding a structured review and approval process, organizations can ensure safety remains the top priority.